blueridgeboost/blueridgeboost.github.io/src/content/english/payment-policy.md

 4. Checks (personal or cashier's)

 ## Payment Due Date
 All payments for classes are due upon registration.
 Your child's spot in the class will not be reserved until payment is received in full.
+Subscriptions will be charged on the first day of classes or current date, if the classes are in progress.

 ## Recurring Payments (Subscriptions)
 For your convenience, we offer subscription-based enrollment.
 By enrolling in a subscription, you authorize Blue Ridge Boost LLC to automatically charge your chosen payment method on a recurring basis (e.g., monthly or quarterly).
 Subscription payments will be processed on the same day of each billing period.